goauthentik/authentik/website/docs/flow/context/index.md

 If _Show matched user_ is disabled, this key will hold the user identifier entered by the user in the identification stage.

-Stores the final redirect that the user's browser will be sent to after the flow is finished executing successfully.
+Stores the final redirect URL that the user's browser will be sent to after the flow is finished executing successfully.
 This is set when an un-authenticated user attempts to access a secured application, and when a user authenticates/enrolls with an external source.

 #### `application` (Application object)